edx/edx-arch-experiments/README.rst

 Local testing
 ~~~~~~~~~~~~~
-To test your changes locally, you will need to install the package from your local branch into edx-platform.
+Two options are available for testing changes locally:

+First, via `make test-shell` a dockerized development envrionment can be launched to run `pytest` and do basic migration work.

+Second, a local copy of the package can be installed into edx-platform.
 For example, if using devstack, copy or clone your branch into <devstack-parent>/src/edx-arch-experiments.
 Then, in an lms or cms shell, run ``pip install -e /edx/src/edx-arch-experiments``.
 The plug-in configuration will automatically be picked up once installed, and changes will be hot reloaded.

 Every time you develop something in this repo